web-deps/odom/docs/collections.md

 **Return Value**:

-A promise that resolves to an array.
+A an array or a promise that resolves to an array.

 #### `range`

-An array used to specify the range of the data over which variants must be generated.
+An array used to specify the range of the data over which nodes must be created.
 It has two values.
-The first value specifies the begenning of the range, and the second one specifies the end of the range.
+The first value specifies the beginning of the range, and the second one specifies the end of the range.
 You specify the range using one-based indexing (i.e. [1, 5] means from first item to the fifth item).

 ### Reactivity

 Map is can be reactive.
 Every time the range is changed via the attribute `odom-map`, the nodes generated are updated according to the range.
-To change the range, update the range in the JSON object in the `odom-map` attribute.
-You can also use [`updateMap`](#updatemap) to update the nodes in Map.
+To change the range, update the range in the JSON object in the `odom-map` attribute or use [`updateMap`](#updatemap).

 #### `updateMap`